Bahamas Bartender Serves James Bond Cocktail

 The lobby bar at The Ocean Club, a Four Seasons Resort located on Paradise Island in the Bahamas, served as the movie locale for the 2006 remake of Casino Royale.
 Long-time Ocean Club bartender Keith Cash watched from the wings while Daniel Craig’s martini scene was shot at the six-seat bar in which Cash has worked since 1987.

-Cash has served hundreds of drinks since the 22nd Bond movie revealed to the world the stately elegance of his Ocean Club workplace.
+Cash has served hundreds of drinks since the 22nd Bond movie revealed the stately elegance of his Ocean Club workplace.
 Ever since Craig’s command for a Vesper Martini, the cocktail is regularly one Cash mixes for hotel guests looking to live like 007, if only for a day.

 Shaken, Not Stirred